-35 Years Ago: Billy Squier Releases His Debut Album, ‘The Tale of the Tape’
+How Billy Squier Began a March to Stardom on ‘The Tale of the Tape’

-Billy Squier spent the late '70s watching his band Piper rise through the rock 'n' roll ranks, but after two albums with the band, he knew he needed something more, and by the end of the decade, he'd departed the group's ranks to begin his solo career.
+Billy Squier spent the late '70s watching his band Piper rise through the rock 'n' roll ranks.
+But after two albums with the band, he knew he needed something more.
+By the end of the decade, Squier departed to begin his solo career.

 That album turned out to be The Tale of the Tape, a nine-track collection that heralded Squier's arrival as a solo artist when it reached stores in May 1980.
 Like a lot of new artists, he found it difficult to achieve immediate mainstream success, but the record's huge riffs, stomping beats and singalong choruses helped Squier make early inroads at rock radio that would benefit him in a big way later in the decade.